fannyynyberg/Federated-Learning-and-Over-the-Air-Computation/README.md

 ```bash
 pip install torch torchvision numpy matplotlib scipy
 ```
-## License and USE
+## License and Use
-This codebase was developed as part of a bachelor thesis at KTH and is intended for educational and research purposes.
+This codebase was developed as part of a bachelor's thesis at KTH and is intended for educational and research purposes.